-In eUX, the real value of a product is in its unique selling point that is translated via a design that looks familiar and intuitive.
+In enterprise software design, the real value of a product is in its unique selling point that is translated via a design that looks familiar and intuitive.

 That is not to say that the light of innovation never shines on enterprise products, but user expectations often trim the lengths we can go.

-In order to reward you, our beloved reader, for making it till the end, we’ve designed a picture that summarizes the arguments in this article.
-We hope it will come in handy.
+In order to reward you, our beloved reader, for making it to the end, we’ve designed a picture that summarizes the arguments in this article.
+We hope this comes in handy.

 While the principles of “don’t make me think” will most likely outlive us, it’s crucial to outline the situations where they can be somewhat amended.

 Enterprise user experience is a slightly more conservative field in terms of design, yet these limitations push us to become even more creative.
 By operating within these constraints, we have the power to make the future of work exciting and even more promising.